lorismichel/HPLB/cran-comments.md

 ## General
 * This is the first release of the package.
+What was updated from last submission.
+- extended description field
+- added back smaller examples and donttest command when too costly
+- added the resetting of par.

 ## Test environments
 * Local, macOS Mojave 10.14.6, R-3.5.2